madbomb122/Win10Script/README.md

 ^ We have some of the same setting and a few different stuff too

 This script is a Highly Modded version of the 2.0 script by Disaseembler0. <br />
-The script has added items with an easyer way to change preferences and a menu.
+The script has added items with an easy way to change settings and options using a GUI.

 PS.
 Don't forget to check out my other Repo https://github.com/madbomb122/BlackViperScript  <br />